-- 18. While digital payments have become instantaneous within the country, the environment for cross-border payments has pretty much stagnated for decades.
-The factors cited are usually the following need for exchange rates, time-zone differences, varying regulatory and legal requirements across different jurisdictions etc. Fintech can surely solve these frictions platform-based solutions can make real time price discovery possible even for retail sized transactions.
-CBDCs, if both countries have it, can make time zone differences disappear by replacing bank settlements with currency delivery which can take place even if the payment systems are closed. - 19.
+While digital payments have become instantaneous within the country, the environment for cross-border payments has pretty much stagnated for decades.
+The factors cited are usually the following - need for exchange rates, time-zone differences, varying regulatory and legal requirements across different jurisdictions etc. Fintech can surely solve these frictions - platform-based solutions can make real-time price discovery possible even for retail sized transactions.
+Central Bank Digital Currency (CBDCs), if both countries have it, can make time zone differences disappear by replacing bank settlements with currency delivery which can take place even if the payment systems are closed.

 Another area where fintech holds promise is to prevent digital frauds, which has become apparent as the pace of digital penetration has outstripped development of awareness.
-Digital Frauds: Incidents of digital frauds risen during the pandemic.
+Digital Frauds1: Incidents of digital frauds risen during the pandemic.
 Data from American consumer credit reporting agency TransUnion has found that fraudsters are ramping up their efforts in the financial services industry.
-When comparing the last four months of 2020 (Sep 1 Dec 31) and the first four months of 2021 (Jan 1 May 1), the company found that the share of suspected digital fraud attempts originating from India against financial services fraud attempts increased 149 per cent.
+When comparing the last four months of 2020 (Sep 1 - Dec 31) and the first four months of 2021 (Jan 1 - May 1), the company found that the share of suspected digital fraud attempts originating from India against financial services businesses had increased by 89 per cent.
+Globally, financial services fraud attempts increased 149 per cent.
 Clearly, both regulators and other stakeholders have to play their respective roles effectively to ensure that innovation in the fintech space continues to support India's economic growth.